Seppli11/ZHAW-Summary/summaries/Allgemein/PROG/4_Testing.md

 #### Dummy

 Dummies are objects which are never used.
-The fill parameters so methods don't complain about null pointers.
+They fill parameter lists of methods, if those methods would throw NullPointerExceptions otherwise.

 #### Stubs